Saturday, February 22, 2025

 Term Life Insurance

-• The death benefit is payable only if the policyholder dies within the term of the policy.
+• A death benefit is paid only upon the premature death of the policyholder during the term of the policy.

-• If the policyholder survives the term, the policy will expire without any value.
+• If a policyholder reaches the end of a term, the policy will fall without cash value.

 Whole Life Insurance

-• The premium for whole life insurance is typically higher than term life insurance.
+• The premium on whole life insurance policies is noticeably more expensive than term life insurance policies are.

 Universal Life Insurance

-• The cash value component earns interest, and the policyholder can choose to invest the cash value into various investment options.
+• The cash value produces interest, and the policyholder can decide to invest the cash value in various investment options.

 Variable Life Insurance

-• It is a type of permanent life insurance that provides death benefit protection and a cash value component that is invested in separate accounts such as stocks, bonds, or mutual funds.
+• It is a permanent life insurance variety that combines the benefits of a death benefit and a segregated cash value with the death benefit itself being invested in various accounts like stocks, bonds, or mutual funds.

 Here are few terms you should know before dealing with life insurance